nesanter/recipes/md/tamale-pork.md

 blender, or alternatively chop with kitchen scissors.

  2. Dry pork and rub with salt generously.
 Let sit at room temperature for about 15 minutes.
+After it has sat, pat it down again to tthoroughly dry.

- 3. Heat olive oil and brown each side of the pork, about 4 minutes at medium-high heat per side.
+ 3. Heat olive oil and brown the large sides of the pork, about 4 minutes at medium-high heat per side.

  4. While meat browns, dice onion and mince garlic.
 In the same pan as the meat